jpinto0630/Amazon_Vine_Analysis/README.md

 3. What percentage of Vine reviews were 5 stars?
 What percentage of non-Vine reviews were 5 stars?

--Percentage of 5 star vine reviews = 0.07
+- Percentage of 5 star vine reviews = 0.07
--Percentage of  non 5 star vine reviews = 23.95
+- Percentage of  non 5 star vine reviews = 23.95

 # Summary